-If you’re trying to learn how to use Affinity Photo, you should start familiarising yourself with layers.
-Layers are one of the most fundamental features of any image editing software, as they allow you to create and edit complex images by stacking multiple layers on top of each other.
-Layers are combined together to create your complete design, which will be displayed on your page.
+Layers are one of the most fundamental features of any image editing software.
+They allow you to create and edit complex images by stacking multiple layers on top of each other.
+Layers are combined together to create a complete design to display on your page.

 In this tutorial, we’ll take a look at how to use layers, the different types of Layers in Affinity Photo, and why they are useful.
 We will also include tutorial images to help illustrate how layers work.

 The Layers Panel is where you manage all of your layers in Affinity Photo.
-Whilst noting that it can be moved around easily, the Layers Panel is typically found on the right-hand side of Affinity Photo’s interface.
-This panel may be used to construct your design which is made up of several layers, with each layer dedicated to a specific component.
+The Layers Panel is typically found on the right-hand side of Affinity Photo’s interface.
+This panel is used to construct your design made up of several layers, with each layer dedicated to a specific component.
 These include filters, adjustments, text, lines, etcetera.

-The Layers Panel features several options that allow you to add new layers, delete layers, and control how they function.
-From the Layers Panel, you can select a particular layer and if you right-click on it, you will be able to copy or cut it, paste it, hide it, lock or unlock it, duplicate it, adjust the opacity and so much more.
+From the Layers Panel, you can select a particular layer.
+If you right-click on it, you will be able to copy or cut it, paste it, hide it, lock or unlock it, duplicate it, adjust the opacity and so much more.

 This screenshot will help you familiarise yourself with the Layers Panels and all the options available.